ESA-VirES/Swarm-VRE/docs/notebook_development.rst

 2. Keep the README updated as the project evolves.
 This is the first point of call for someone coming across your repository so try to keep it brief yet informative.

-   - List contributors, contact info, instrutions for contributing
+   - List contributors, contact info, instructions for contributing
    - Provide instructions for using the notebooks (any external data or software required?)
    - Describe the contents of the notebooks (consider a table of contents)
    - Add *badges* at the top of the README - see `Repository badges`_